 When I use caffeine, I prefer to consume high-quality and natural sources of caffeine.
 I find this to drastically reduce the amount of side effects that I experience.

 So, I primarily use 3 different sources of natural caffeine to treat my ADHD symptoms…

 ADHD caffeine source #1.
 Yerba mate

-Yerba mate is my favorite source of natural caffeine.
+Yerba mate (Amazon) is my favorite source of natural caffeine.
 I love yerba mate because it contains the perfect amount of caffeine, reduces your anxiety, and makes you feel highly alert.

 Yerba mate feels extremely smooth, calming and uplifting.
 It temporarily “quiets” your mind (almost as if you’re meditating), and puts your ADHD symptoms at ease for roughly 2 to 3 hours.